Make an Appointment

 From Christmas to New Year Eve, the end of year break is the one of the busiest times of the year.
 For some people, the end of year season is a break filled with reconnection with loved ones, gift-giving, travelling, and so much more.
 While the holidays can be a time filled with joy, laughter, and love, they can be quite stressful for some.
 There is often an expectation to feel joyful around the holiday period, but not everyone does.
 For others, it is a time when feelings of stress, anxiety, depression, or social isolation increase.

-Why do I get more anxiety around the holidays?
+Why do I experience more anxiety around the holidays?

 Without even recognising it, the holiday can weigh heavily on many people.
 There are many factors that may affect your mental health over the holiday season, and these may include: